Rosa Lie Johansson: Career

 Her first major collective exhibition was also government-sponsored in 1949 at the Konsthalen.
-During her career, Johansson had over 200 exhibitions of her work in museums and galleries Mexico, Sweden, Italy, India, Indonesia and Colombia, in cities such as Delhi, Washington, New York and Bogota.
-Her more important venues includes the Museo de Arte Moderno, the Palacio de Bellas Artes (1958) and the Museo Nacional in Bogota, Colombia (1968).
+During her career, Johansson had over 200 exhibitions of her work in museums and galleries Mexico, Sweden, Italy, India, Indonesia and Colombia, in cities such as Delhi, Washington D.C., New York and Bogotá.
+Her more important venues includes the Museo de Arte Moderno, the Palacio de Bellas Artes (1958) and the Museo Nacional in Bogotá, Colombia (1968).
 She exhibited in various parts of Mexico, in venues such as the Juarez Museum of Art in 1976, and represented Sweden at the Selected Works of World Art exhibit at the Museo de Arte Moderno, part of the 1968 Olympics.
 Her last exhibition while alive was called Acuario, held at the Salón de la Plástica Mexicana in 2001.

 She was inducted into the Salón de la Plástica Mexicana in 1962, with the individual exhibition called Vista de Estudio.

 Artistry

 Johansson was noted for her careful preparatory work, planning the composition of her paintings, both of elements and of spaces, through drawing and other techniques.
 Her works are primarily in oils on canvas with some in gouache and ink on amate paper and commercial paper, in medium and large formats.
 However, she did create small-scale works on amate paper, usually as gifts.

 Her images are figurative with influences from the Expressionist and Cubist movements, although elements of abstract art appear.
 The New York Times described her work as “… subtly primitive with reminiscences of Gaugin and the flavor of Nordic motifs.”
 Her images are often drawn from mythological and metaphysical allegory along with urban landscapes.
 Details from Mexico’s pre Hispanic and colonial past also appear, becoming relatively dominant but traces of Nordic designs can still be found.
 After a trip to Indonesia, elements from this culture also appeared in her works.
 Her later works incorporated warmer colors, such as yellow and red.